| Six Sigma/Continuous

 The cost of quality system allows the Quality Council

-An aim of the quality system can be to
+to better-set priorities.
+First pass yield An aim of the quality system can be to

 ensure an acceptable or service product is produced